 This course is subject to revalidation to meet the requirements for Initial Teacher Training from 2024.

 Please note, applications are not open to international students.

 If you are not sure whether you qualify as a UK, EU, or international student, find out more in our Help and Advice article.

 Tuition fees for this course are eligible for funding through the Student Loans Company (SLC).
 Please apply through the SLC’s website; or contact our Student Financial Guidance team here at the University of Sunderland.

 Take a look at the Your Finances section to find out about the scholarships and bursaries that may be available to you.

 This information was correct at the time of publication.

 This degree awards Qualified Teacher Status, which means that when you graduate you’ll be qualified to teach in any state-maintained primary school in England and Wales.
-Most graduates from this course go on to teach in primary schools.
+Most graduates from this course go on to become a primary school teacher.

 The University of Sunderland has partnerships with over 650 schools, colleges and other educational establishments across the North East and beyond.
-We’ll work with you to find you the perfect placements - schools that can nurture and support your aspirations and interests, and help you become the best primary teacher you can be.
+We’ll work with you to try and find you the perfect teaching placement – schools that can nurture and support your aspirations and interests, and help you become the best primary school teacher you can be.
 When you’re ready to start searching for a teaching job, you will already have valuable first-hand teaching experience, as well as a wide network of professional contacts who can help you find the right career opportunities.